What Is Active Listening – 6 Great Tips To Learn It

 #1 – Show That You’re Paying Attention

 Devote your entire attention to your speaking partner in order to set the tone for the conversation ahead.
 This means paying attention to what they’re saying – not to your thoughts or a point you want to remember to make.
 Unfortunately, this is how we engage in conversation most of the time.
 We don’t actually listen.
-We just wait for the other person to stop talking so we can make our point, or worse, correct them if we think they are wrong.
+We just wait for the other person to stop talking so we can make our point or, worse, correct them if we think they are wrong.

 Don’t fall into this trap.
 Be an active listener and show your speaking partner that you are taking your conversation seriously by putting your phone away, turning the TV off, and closing your laptop.
 Shut the door or move the conversation to a location where you will not be interrupted.
-Maintaining eye contact and nodding your head to show that you understand are also helpful ways to demonstrate that you are fully engaged in the conversion.
+Maintaining eye contact and nodding your head to show that you understand are also helpful ways to demonstrate that you are fully engaged in the conversation.

 #2 – Listen With Empathy